open-basin/basin-slate-documentation-site/source/index.html.md

 Welcome to the Open Basin API!
 You can use our API to access the Open Basin endpoints, which enables your users to access their data in your applications.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
+We have language bindings in Shell, JavaScripts, and Swift!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication